okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 This tutorial looks specifically at authentication, leaving authorization for another day.
 Authentication answers the question: who is making the request.
 Authorization comes after authentication and answers the question: is the authenticated user allowed to make the specific request?

-## Requirements and Assumptions Ïor Authentication with Spring Security
+## Requirements and Assumptions for Authentication with Spring Security

 This tutorial assumes a basic familiarity with Java and Spring Boot.
 The project utilizes the Gradle build system (because I find Groovy DSL endlessly preferable to XML).
 You do not need Gradle installed, however, since all projects include the Gradle wrapper.